Cork City F.C.

 Cork City Football Club is an Irish association football club based in Cork.
 The club was founded and elected to the League of Ireland in 1984.

 Cork City was one of the first clubs in Ireland (and the first in Cork) to field a team of professional footballers.
 With the progression of professionalism at the club, continued development of the Turners Cross stadium and the transition to summer football, the club became one of the biggest and best supported clubs in the country.
 In a survey published in 2020, the club was the highest supported League of Ireland (LOI) club.

 Cork City won its third LOI Premier Division title, and first FAI Cup double, during the 2017 season.
-As of the 2025 season, the club are playing in the League of Ireland Premier Division, having won the 2024 League of Ireland First Division title.
+In September 2026, the club secured promotion from the First Division to the Premier Division, the third such promotion in six years.

 The club's traditional colours are green and white with red trim, and the crest is a variant of the Cork coat of arms.
 City's home games are played at Turners Cross.